icerpc/icerpc-docs/pages/docs/icerpc-for-ice-users/get-started/high-level-comparison.md

 projects licensed under GPLv2, for evaluation, and for some internal use.
 For most other use-cases, you need to purchase a commercial license in order to use Ice in your applications.
-This [dual-licensing](https://en.wikipedia.org/wiki/Multi-licensing) model is a fair model that helped fund Ice's development, but it's now a rarity for software frameworks.
+This [dual-licensing](https://en.wikipedia.org/wiki/Multi-licensing) model is a fair model that helped fund Ice's development; however, GPL has become an uncommon license for software frameworks.

 For IceRPC, we selected the Apache License version 2.0, a well-known permissive open-source license.
 This license allows you to use IceRPC for any application, open-source or closed-source, free of charge.